Menu

 Key skills we will be focussing on are:

-- Using poetic language effectively
+- Use descriptive language effectively

 We will continually be revising all our Year 6 reading skills through our guided reading sessions this year.
 This half term, we will be focusing on: